Forest-Cultivated Mushroom Production for Pacific Northwest Diversified Farms and Startups

 Overall, the diameter of the bolt also influences moisture retention, although only below a critical girth of 4", especially for certain wood species that are likely to be more vulnerable to excessive moisture loss anyway (aforementioned).
 In PNW-sourced species, bolts under 4" were more generally prone to falling to below critical levels of moisture content needed for shiitake fungal growth.
 For all red alder and garry oak bolts ≥ 4" from which moisture content measurements were taken from 2020-2023 (79 bolts total), we were also able to ascertain that when our advised bolt moisture management protocols were implemented (a 24 hour soaking of bolts in early summer of the spawn run year, followed by covering throughout summer) only 2.5% of bolts (2 bolts total) dropped below the critical moisture content level of 24%.
 This protocol was originally informed by comparisons within the 2020 bolt dataset where 20.6% of red alder and garry oak bolts (6 of 29) that went through summer weather without soaking and covering during the spawn run year fell below the critical moisture content level of 24%, compared to 0% of bolts that were soaked and covered.

 R4) A decision was made to table the proposed R4 screening trial in Southwest WA (assessing 5 strains of oyster mushrooms and 7 other mushroom species for their potential to be grown commercially within PNW forest-cultivated mushroom system).
-This was partly due to research capacity constraints (aforementioned), and partly due to understanding that viability of this research objective would be substantially better-informed by information gained from the visiting scholar tour of Japan (objective E4).
+This was partly due to aforementioned research capacity constraints, and partly due to knowing this objective would be substantially better-informed by information gained from the visiting scholar tour of Japan (objective E4).
 Throughout our tour of Japan, shiitake constituted the vast majority of mushrooms grown on logs.
 Only one other minor species was mentioned as being commonly produced on logs- nameko mushrooms (Pholiota microspora), which are produced on cherry logs (Prunus avium).
 Hiratake mushrooms (AKA oyster, Pleurotus species) were also mentioned but it was unclear what species of log it was grown on, and it did not appear to be a common practice.
-Since cherry (Prunus avium) is a common broadleaf tree species in the PNW, nameko will be considered for R4 in 2025, if research capacity constraints allow.
+Since cherry (Prunus avium) is a common broadleaf tree species in the PNW, nameko will be considered for R4 when research capacity constraints allow.
 A second research question that was informed by our tour of Japan was the use of hoophouse type structures for enhancing aspects of shiitake production.
-A subset trial using fall-cut, early-inoculated shiitake logs and a high tunnel (a type of greenhouse) to accelerate shiitake spawn run, will be considered in 2025 as an alternative to the original R4 plans if research capacity constraints allow.
+A subset trial using fall-cut, early-inoculated shiitake logs and a high tunnel to accelerate shiitake spawn run is of interest once research capacity constraints allow.
 In Japan, shaded hoophouses are also commonly used for fruiting shiitake bolts, and although we currently lack infrastructure for trialing this practice, it is of interest for future trials.
 This approach may be particularly useful for producing mushrooms that do not respond to forced fruiting via soaking bolts in water (cold weather shiitake strains, oyster, nameko, and lion's mane) but otherwise fruit naturally during the rainy parts of the year in the PNW (late fall, early spring).
 Shaded indoor structures like this could help prevent mushroom quality compromise and difficulty of harvest that occurs when fruiting and harvesting occurs during rainy weather.

 Research Outcomes